 First, consider this: What is the market price?

 Recently we asked a large sales organization to tell us whether one of their most popular products was priced higher or lower than the competition.
 In response, ⅓ said the competitor’s price was lower, ⅓ said the competitor was higher and ⅓ said they didn’t know.
-If you are thinking of using market pricing, the first thing I want to see is your evidence.
+If you are thinking of using market pricing, the first thing we want to see is your evidence.

 Second, market pricing is fine if you are talking about a commodity.